nipun3011/LittleCitizens/README.md

 The platform provides direct links to legal resources, including government websites and legal aid organizations, for additional information and support.
 ### Empowerment and active citizenship:
-'Little Citizens' empowers children not only with knowledge but also with the confidence and skills to stand up for their rights and those of others.
+'Mini Juris' empowers children not only with knowledge but also with the confidence and skills to stand up for their rights and those of others.
 It promotes active citizenship and social responsibility.
 ### Offline access and age-adaptive content: